pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum-Next.md

     zcc +zxn program.c -clib=classic -lndos -create-app

-A .nex file will be created suitable for loading on the real hardware
+A .nex file will be created suitable for loading on the real hardware or in an emulator.

 # Generic console screen modes